 These tuned sections work out pretty well, but the spot where the coax shorts to the tower is reasonably critical if the full advantage of the section is to be realized.
 Past the quarter-wave insulated section, the line is bonded directly to the tower the rest of the way up to the FM antenna.
 The inner conductor of the coax is not affected, since it is shielded from the AM carrier by the outer conductor of the coax.
-As far as type transformer.
-Also shown are lightning ball gaps.
-(B) Isolate FM coax line from the AM tower base with a quarter-wave tuned section.
-(C) The quarter-wave section presents infinite impedance to the AM carrier.
-(Photo courtesy Harris Corporation.)
+As far as the AM carrier is concerned, that coax line is open at the tower base.